connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 }
 ```

 Note that both those methods accept a `SomeObject` parameter and return a `MyResult`.
 All we've done is wrap around the method and logged stuff.
-It would be easy to switch between those methods in the calling code!
+It would be easy to switch between those methods in the calling code.

 ```c#
 public MyResult DoImportantLogic(string someArg)